 In the next ten years, the fashion industry will be under close scrutiny to maintain a commitment that has to fix a defined goal.
-The fashion and luxury industries cannot keep giving more excuses.
 In conversation with Simone Pedrazzini, director at Quantis Italy

 Quantis is a sustainability consulting group whose mission is to help companies drive sustainable solutions, starting from the design through to the implementation and follow-up phases, combining creativity with science.
 From their offices in Boston, Paris, Lausanne, Bellinzona, Zürich, Berlin and Milan, Quantis serves an array of industries and clients globally, from Food & Beverage to Apparel, from Energy to Finance.

-Quantis has released a study in 2018 ‘Measuring Fashion’, that maintains that the global apparel and footwear industry is responsible for 8% of all global GHG emissions (Greenhouse gas emissions).
-The importance of putting a number out there to define the size of the issue cannot be underestimated. «The quantitative approach prevents companies from taking decisions based on gut-feeling, we at Quantis tend to bring innovation to the process rather than managing the business-as-usual situation.
-For Fashion, just the fact of having issued this figure in the market (the infamous 8%) has sparked a paradigm shift in the way brands approach target setting: over the years we have seen companies saying: ‘ok let’s reduce our emissions by 20%’, a figure that is ambitious but not too disruptive.
-Then what about just 15%, or is not 25% even better?
+Quantis has released a study in 2018 ‘Measuring Fashion’, that maintains that the global apparel and footwear industry is responsible for 8% of all polluting emissions on our planet.
+The importance of putting a number out there to define the size of the issue cannot be underestimated. «The quantitative approach prevents companies from making decisions based on gut-feeling.
+We at Quantis tend to bring innovation to the process rather than managing the business-as-usual situation.
+For Fashion, just the fact of having issued this figure in the market (the infamous eight percent) has sparked a paradigm shift in the way brands approach target setting: over the years we have seen companies saying: ‘ok let’s reduce our emissions by twenty percent’, a figure that is ambitious but not too disruptive.
+Then what about just fifteen percent, or is not twenty-five even better?
 Who can set the targets?
 Having set a clear-cut number for the sector, we have defined a framework for fashion in general — so the level of ambition, as well as the scrutiny, rises globally: those who want to tackle the problem now know what the quantitative perimeter is».

 Sustainability has moved from being a ‘nice-to-have’ item in a company’s scorecard to being a ‘must-have’ priority in order to perform responsibly and compete in the market.
 What is more, Quantis argues that companies that commit and stick to a sustainable purpose even outperform the market: this is not the case just for Fashion.
 Sustainability guarantees more value in the eyes of the stakeholders.
 However, there is a gap between the consumer declarations and their actual values at play when they make a purchasing act.
 But this gap is getting thinner, claims Quantis Italy, people are increasingly choosing sustainable products as well as factoring companies’ sustainability efforts into their job search.